-We use Scrum to solve a complex adaptive problem that means uncertainty and complexity, always going to be there.
+We use Scrum to solve complex problems that mean uncertainty and complexity are always going to be there.
 In such cases, we cannot be accurate, and sometimes it can be more than what we plan or less than that.
 I usually consider a 20% variation in planning but must have the sprint goal to enable this flexibility.
-I will talk about the sprint goal in my next video so let’s focus on reasons and solutions for story spillover.
+I will talk about the sprint goal in my next article so, let’s focus on reasons and solutions for story spillover.

 Here the Top 11 Reasons for Spillover

 Not considering team capacity and velocity during sprint planning leads to such issues.
 The Scrum master should help the team understand the importance of capacity and velocity during forecasting, so the team stops overcommitted.

 It is expected in a complex domain where the team looks for continuous feedback.
 It can be in the form of change requests or production issues.
 It is advisable not to plan for your full capacity to accommodate those feedback during the sprint.
 Keep some time reserve for experiments and unplanned work based on historical data.
 The team can always pull more work within the sprint if the team has extra time.